chetnashah/algonotes/DynamicProgramming/CoinChange.md

 ## constructing solution

+# variant 2 - count number of ways(ordering matters), each coin be picked any number of times?

-# variant 2 - count number of ways(ordering matters)
+# variant 2 - count number of ways(ordering matters), each coin be picked once

+# variant 3 - count number of ways (ordering does not matter), each coin can be picked any number of times

-# variant 3 - count number of ways (ordering does not matter)
+# variant 3 - count number of ways (ordering does not matter), each coin can be picked once